-Is a Landlord Allowed to Ask for a Guarantor on a Lease?
+Is It Legal For a Landlord to Require a Guarantor on a Lease?

 A Tenant May Be Required to Provide a Co-Signer Who Agrees to Pay on Behalf of the Tenant.